 Electrical boxes serve as end or transition points for electrical wires.
 Outlets, light switches, lights, and ceiling fans are but a few of the devices that are installed in electrical boxes.
 While there is an endless variety of sizes and shapes of electrical boxes, all can be divided two camps: plastic or metal electrical boxes.
-To confuse matters, your choice of plastic vs. metal is clear-cut in only a two instances, with other instances being at your discretion:
+To confuse matters, your choice of plastic vs. metal is abundantly clear-cut in only a two instances, with other instances being at your discretion.

-1. When To Use: Plastic Electrical Box
+When to Use a Plastic Electrical Box

 Metal-sheathed wiring depends on bonding with the metal electrical box for grounding.
 Using metal-sheathed wiring with plastic electrical boxes severs that ground and is highly dangerous.

 On the downside, plastic boxes have a tendency to become misshapen when stressed.
 When they receive a sharp blow, plastic boxes can crack.
 Remodel (old work) boxes attached to drywall can pull away from the drywall.

-2. When To Use: Metal Electrical Box
+When to Use a Metal Electrical Box

-Use a metal box when you have metal-sheathed or "BX" wiring leading in/out of the box.
+Use a metal box when you have metal-sheathed or BX wiring leading in/out of the box.
 However, metal boxes can also be used with Romex or NM wiring, if desired.

 The metal electrical box is well suited for metal-sheathed wiring.
 This type of wiring depends on the contact from its metal sheathing to the metal box to complete grounding.

-However, NM or Romex wiring does not use its sheathing for grounding: it uses a bare wire contained within the sheathing.
+However, NM or Romex wiring does not use its sheathing for grounding.
+It uses a bare wire contained within the sheathing.
 Contact between the device (light switch, outlet, etc.) and the metal box completes the ground.
 As such, Romex or NM wiring can be used either metal electrical boxes or plastic electrical boxes.

 Metal boxes will not distend, nor will they pull away from the stud when properly attached.
 With their high-stress points, metal boxes are often stronger than the work material built around them.